 Did you know that we have a Summer School exclusively for those who will attend MHCC in September?
 It’s a great way to brush up and improve skills to make high school even easier whilst making new friends ready for the new term ahead.
 There is a great deal to learn and so many fun-filled sessions!

-During our two Starting in September Days in July, we make no apology of using the time to assess our new pupils.
-This enables us to know your child's English and Maths levels and therefore we can support our newest pupils to have a flying start in September.
-We will share the information with you to support our intervention package that your child might need.
+During our two Starting in September Days in July, we use this time to assess and get to know our new students.
+Not only does this enable us to know your child's English and Maths levels, we can also support our newest students to have a flying start in September.
+We will share the information with you to support any intervention package that your child might need.

 All of this before your child starts in September!

-Reading is so important that we dedicate 2.5 hours per week to reading aloud with our pupils.
-We all know that reading is the one element that will lift every pupil's performance at GCSE, at college, at university and in life.
+Reading is so important that we dedicate 2.5 hours per week to reading aloud with our students.
+We all know that reading is the one element that will lift every student's performance at GCSE, at college, at university and in life.
 So we dedicate quality time, acquire quality texts, and we train our staff to read at the highest level.
-And where our pupils struggle with reading, we have many intervention programmes to support each child through to gaining more confidence and fluency to support them on their educational journey.
+And where our students struggle with reading, we have many intervention programmes to support each child through to gaining more confidence and fluency to support them on their educational journey.

 Documents and Letters